librity/ignite_watch_me/README.md

 ## Usage <a name = "usage"></a>

-Click on each button on the sidebar to filter the movies by genre.
+Click on the sidebar buttons to filter movies by genre.

 ## Docs <a name = "docs"></a>